rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                                        self._rollback_live_migration,
                                        block_migration, migrate_data)
 {% endhighlight %}

+#### Exploration 36

-The name of this method actually changes a bit on the way into the driver for Xenapi, so a bit of confusion there, but not too bad.
-We are getting really close to the end here and have come a monumental amount of distance in thise code line.
-Now we issue the driver to go ahead and start this thing.
-The method gathers some basic data once again since so often it is not returned, fills even more data into migrate\_data, and issues the Xenapi Migrate command!
+The name of the following method actually changes a bit on the way into the driver for XenAPI, so it's just a little confusing.
+We are getting really close to the end here and have come a monumental distance in these code lines.
+Now, it's time for the driver to go ahead and start doing its thing.
+The method gathers some basic data once again, because often the needed data is not returned.
+The method then fills in even more data in *migrate_data* and issues the XenAPI Migrate command!
 This means that XenAPI begins the mirror, and the process is legitimately kicked off.
-This process handles getting the VM started on the destination, transferring the RAM states, ETC... leaving just the cleanup to be done by the Openstack Drivers.
-More comments In-Line.
-Once the long long migrate\_send command completes, we move on to the "post\_method".
+This process handles getting the VM started on the destination, transferring the RAM states, and so on.
+This just leaves the OpenStack drivers to do the cleanup.
+More comments are inline in the following code.
+Once the long, long *migrate_send* command completes, the *post_method* executes.

-*nova.virt.xenapi.vmops.live\_migrate* ->
+*nova.virt.xenapi.vmops.live_migrate* ->
 {% highlight python %}
     def live_migrate():
         ...